mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

    **Upgrading from before django-ca 1.19?** Please see the :ref:`update notes <update_119>` before proceeding.

+   Note that the files for older versions in the documentation for 1.19 or later have already been updated.

 Docker-compose needs a configuration file, :download:`docker-compose.yml </_files/docker-compose.yml>`.
 You can also download the file for other versions `from github
 <https://github.com/mathiasertl/django-ca/blob/master/docker-compose.yml>`_.